Carmy - Easy Healthy-ish Recipes

 • For even crispier skin, store the dry raw whole chicken uncovered on a plate in the refrigerator overnight so the skin can dry out more.

-• Other herbs you can use in place of thyme is rosemary, oreagno, and marjoram.
-I find that fresh herbs really add extra flavour to the roast chicken.
+• Other herbs you can use in place of thyme are rosemary, oregano, sage, and marjoram.
+I find that fresh herbs really add extra flavor to the roast chicken.

 A plate with a slice of dutch oven roasted chicken with potatoes and crispy bread.